Kay-Precious/ISS-Tracker/README.md

 1. Run the script using python iss_tracker.py
 2. The script will send an email notification when the ISS is overhead and it's nighttime

-Future Development

-- Implement a more accurate method for determining nighttime
-- Add a feature to track the ISS's trajectory
-- Use a more secure method for storing email credentials

 Note: Make sure to enable less secure apps in your Google account settings to allow the script to send emails.